sanko/Affix.pm/README.md

     If true, your platform supports passing around aggregates (struct, union) by value.

+# ABI Hints

+Advanced languages may [mangle the names of exported symbols](https://en.wikipedia.org/wiki/Name_mangling) according to their ABIs.
+Affix can handle wrap the correct symbol when provided with a language/platform hint.

+Currently supported ABIs include:

+- `ITANIUM` - basic C++ mangling
+- `RUST` - legacy rust mangling (current stable)

+These may be imported by name or with the `:abi` tag and this list will grow as this project matures.

 # See Also

+All the heavy lifting is done by [dyncall](https://dyncall.org/).

 Check out [FFI::Platypus](https://metacpan.org/pod/FFI%3A%3APlatypus) for a more robust and mature FFI

-Examples found in `eg/`.
+Examples found in `eg/`

 [LibUI](https://metacpan.org/pod/LibUI) for a larger demo project based on Affix

-[Types::Standard](https://metacpan.org/pod/Types%3A%3AStandard) for the inspiration of the advisory types system.
+[Types::Standard](https://metacpan.org/pod/Types%3A%3AStandard) for the inspiration of the advisory types system

 # LICENSE